uapi-group/uapi-group.github.io/content/_index.md

 To stay up to date on the group's activities there's also a Twitter account you can follow: [uapi-group](https://twitter.com/uapi_group).

+## Governance

+The UAPI group membership and its specifications are governed as a Free Software project, with the following rules:

+* Anyone is welcome to submit comments and reviews.
+* Every maintainer has the right to merge changes to all repositories, if they feel that they hold the expertise in the specific area.
+* Except for trivial changes, an approval from at least one maintainer who is not the author is required before merging.
+* Regular contributors may be invited to join the maintainer team.

 ## UAPI Group Specifications

 Submitted specifications are available at https://uapi-group.org/specifications.